-Our Manifesto
+Our Mission

 The biggest social mobility intervention of our time

-Our manifesto underpins our Theory of Change.
+Our mission is underpinned by our Theory of Change.

-This is the blueprint for achieving our initial goal of improving the economic mobility of one million people.
+This is the blueprint for achieving our initial goal of improving the economic mobility of one hundred million people.

 The time is now